ibm-cloud-docs/vpc/block_storage_is_faq.md

 When you rotate a root key, a new version of the key is created by generating or importing new cryptographic key material.
 The old root key is retired, which means its key material remains available for decrypting existing volumes, but not available for encrypting new ones.
 New resources are protected by the latest key.
 For more information, see [How key rotation works](https://test.cloud.ibm.com/docs/vpc?topic=vpc-vpc-key-rotation#vpc-key-rotation-function).

-### I have volumes using Gen 1 and Gen 2 compute resources.
+### I have volumes that are using Gen 1 and Gen 2 compute resources.
 Can I rotate my keys for all of these volumes?
 {: faq}
 {: #faq-block-storage-26}

 No, Gen 1 resources do not support key rotation.
-You can only rotate keys for Gen 2 resources, such as block storage volumes.
+You can rotate keys only for Gen 2 resources, such as block storage volumes.

 ### Am I charged for using customer-managed encryption?
 {: faq}
 {: #faq-block-storage-27}

-There is no extra charge for creating volumes with customer-managed encryption.
+You are not charged extra for creating volumes with customer-managed encryption.
 However, there is a charge for setting up a {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance to import, create, and manage your root keys.
 Contact your IBM customer service representative for details.

 ### What's the difference between using Key Protect as my KMS compared to HPCS?
 When would I use one over the other?
 {: faq}
 {: #faq-block-storage-28}

-Both key management systems provide you complete control over your data, managed by your root keys. {{site.data.keyword.keymanagementserviceshort}} is a multi-tenant KMS that lets you import or create your root keys and securely manage them. {{site.data.keyword.hscrypto}} is a single-tenant KMS and hardware security module (HSM) that's controlled by you, which offers the highest level of security.
-For more information and links to documentation about these key managment services, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).
+Both key management systems provide you complete control over your data, managed by your root keys. {{site.data.keyword.keymanagementserviceshort}} is a multi-tenant KMS that where you can import or create your root keys and securely manage them. {{site.data.keyword.hscrypto}} is a single-tenant KMS and hardware security module (HSM) that is controlled by you, which offers the highest level of security.
+For more information and links to documentation about these key management services, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).

 ### Can I convert my volume from provider-managed encryption to customer-managed encryption?
 {: faq}